Skip to main content

 Prompts

-Expose reusable prompt templates via [Prompt]:
+Expose reusable prompt templates via [Prompt("name")]:

 • string return → wrapped as a single user-role message